Dinner with a Vampire: Production

-Following the success of the film Demons and Demons 2 and other foreign horror films in Italy, the company Reiteitalia would announce in July 1986 that a series titled Brivido giallo which would be made featuring five made-for-television film directed by Lamberto Bava.
+Following the success of the film Demons and Demons 2 and other foreign horror films in Italy, the company Reiteitalia would announce in July 1986 that a series titled Brivido giallo which would be made featuring five made-for-television films directed by Lamberto Bava.
 Of these films only four would be made: Graveyard Disturbance, Until Death, The Ogre and Dinner with a Vampire.
 The films were shot between 1987 and 1988.
 Dinner with a Vampire was shot at Castle Sammezzano near Florence, Italy.

 Italian film historian Roberto Curti described Dinner with a Vampire as being more openly a parody film compared to Bava's other films made in the series.

 Release

-Dinner with a Vampire aired on Italia 1 on August 29, 1989.
+Prior to its television premiere in Italy, Dinner with a Vampire was released in Japan by Humax on April 22, 1989.
+It aired on Italian television channel Italia 1 on August 29, 1989.